sooriyaarachchi/pybites.github.io-src/content/codechallenge32.md

 If you like to test even more you need superuser rights.
 Nobody stops you though from [cloning the repo](https://github.com/pybites/pyplanet-django) and get it working locally.
 Apart from practicing getting a Django app running you could then additionally test:

-8. Click the *Mark Skipped* button marks the entry as orange back at the main app page/table view.
+1. Create a Django superuser and use it to login.
+Click the *Mark Skipped* button on an article and check if it marks the entry as orange back at the main app page/table view.
 Going back the button is deactivated and button text changed to *Already skipped*

-9. Click the *Mark Shared* button marks the entry green back at the main app page/table view.
+2. (still logged in) click the *Mark Shared* button on another article and check if it marks the entry green back at the main app page/table view.
 Going back the button is deactivated and button text changed to *Already shared*

-10. For both 8. and 9. the blue *Tweet this* button disappeared.
+3. For both 1. and 2. the blue *Tweet this* button disappeared.

 Again [here](https://pybit.es/learning-django.html) is how the app looks with superuser rights.